Listening - To Progress & Achieve

 It doesn’t have to be a silent moment.

-Smiling, acknowledging, nodding, agreeing — and laced with the odd question to keep you counterpart person is all part of active listening.
+Smiling, acknowledging, nodding, agreeing — and lacing in the odd question is all part of active listening.

 Good for business?